 THE BEST STATES YOU WANT TO BE IN TO REDUCE YOUR TAXES

-In this video we are going over the criterias you should be looking at when you setup your eCom business.
+In this video,, we review the criteria you should look at when setting up your eCom business.

-Let’s face it, ecom and online businesses are taking over.
-According to Digital Commerce 360, Consumers spent $861.12 billion online with U.S. merchants in 2020, up an incredible 44.0% year over year, That’s the highest annual U.S. ecommerce growth in at least two decades.
+Let’s face it, com and online businesses are taking over.
+According to Digital Commerce 360, Consumers spent $861.12 billion online with U.S. merchants in 2020, up an incredible 44.0% year over year; that’s the highest annual U.S. ecommerce growth in at least two decades.

 It’s also nearly triple the 15.1% jump in 2019.

-That means the opportunity is definitely there for the problem-solvers of the world who want to jump in and make their impact and fortune here.
-One of the best things about ecom and online business is the flexibility and how location free you can be.
+That means the opportunity is there for the problem-solvers of the world who want to jump in and make their impact and fortune here.
+One of the best things about com and online business is the flexibility and how location free you can be.

-You can literally be located anywhere, in the US or even operate your business on a remote island (as long as you have high speed internet that is).
+You can be located anywhere in the U.S. or even operate your business on a remote island (as long as you have high-speed internet).

-With that said, our #1 advice for those people that can relocate to find the perfect mix of business friendly environment and tax-saings, is definitely take advantage of this geo-location strategy.
+With that said, our #1 advice for those who can relocate is to find the perfect mix of a business-friendly environment and tax-savings disadvantage of this geo-location strategy.

-In this video we are going to cover our top 3 recommended states to operate your ecom and online business out of.
+This video will cover our top 3 recommended states to operate your com and online business.

-There are also several incredible “tax-haven” international markets you can explore, if anyone is interested in those feel free to comment and let us know and we can possibly make a video just for that.
+There are also several incredible “tax-haven” international markets you can explore; if anyone is interested, feel free to comment and let us know; we can video just for that.

-So without further ado, let’s just into…the top 3 states you should be running your ecom business out of to maximize your tax savings and business strategies.
+So without further ado, let’s just go into…the top 3 states you should run your ecom business out of to maximize your tax savings and business strategies.

-The state’s average household income is higher than the national average, and there’s no personal or corporate income tax.
-The state famous for Amazon, Microsoft, Intel, and many more tech companies has an impressive broadband-internet service span.
+The state’s average household income is higher than the national average, and no personal or corporate income tax exists.
+The state, famous for Amazon, Microsoft, Intel, and many more tech companies, has an impressive broadband-internet service span.